-I got started with model making in late 1970s, when as a child at the time, I went to Aldershot army show with my dad and instantly became hooked on military hardware.
+I got started with model making in late 1970s when as a child at the time, I went to the Aldershot army show with my dad and instantly became hooked on military hardware.

 Obviously, I couldn’t have my own tank or fighter jet 🙁 so I started building models in Airfix kits.

-From there I got into diorama’s of military scenes, tanks making their way though burnt-out buildings being a particular favourite.
-The photo above is three of my original military figures that I recently rediscovered.
+From there I got into dioramas of military scenes, tanks making their way though burnt-out buildings being a particular favourite.
+The photo above is of three of the original military figures that I recently rediscovered.
 Fond memories in miniature!

 I was hooked and spent hours re-enacting battles, in particular those involving the gallant defence by the hopelessly outnumbered English and German troops.

 I also enjoyed painting the Prussian troops with their Green uniforms and making models for my other childhood hobby model railways.
-I would spend ages in the local arts shop (Fielder’s in Wimbledon, London) browsing the artistic paints and brushes.
+I would spend ages in the local art shop (Fielder’s in Wimbledon, London) browsing the artist paints and brushes.